tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 ## Certificate

-We can slim down the Certficate message somewhat.
+We can slim down the Certificate message somewhat.

 ~~~~
       enum {